GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 Random Forest handles complex, non-linear data well and is robust against overfitting, making it reliable even with large or complex datasets.
 It's also good at determining which features are most important for predictions.

+## Phase III - Analysis and evaluation (Retraining) & Application of ML tools

+After we added a function which generates 15 thousand new lines completely random:

+#Function Image

+We retrained the model for both regression and classification methods and obtained these results:

+### Regression
+Through MSE and R2 Score metrics.
+The types of algorithms we will analyze Linear Regression, Random Forest Regressor and Ridge Regression.

+IMAGE

+### Results for Regression:
+---
+#### Case I:
+The ratio of test and training data is 0.1 to 0.9

+IMAGE

+#### Case II:
+The ratio of test and training data is 0.2 to 0.8

+IMAGE

+#### Case III:
+The ratio of test and training data is 0.3 to 0.7

+IMAGE

+#### Case IV:
+The ratio of test and training data is 0.4 to 0.6

+IMAGE

+### Classification
+Through Accuracy, F1-score, Recall and Precision metrics.
+The types of algorithms we will analyze Logistic Regression, Decision Tree, Random Forest, SVM, KNN and Naive Bayes.

+IMAGE

+### Results for Classification:
+---
+#### Case I:
+The ratio of test and training data is 0.1 to 0.9

+IMAGE

+#### Case II:
+The ratio of test and training data is 0.2 to 0.8

+IMAGE

+#### Case III:
+The ratio of test and training data is 0.3 to 0.7

+IMAGE

+#### Case IV:
+The ratio of test and training data is 0.4 to 0.6

+IMAGE

 ## Usage

 To replicate this analysis or apply the methodology to similar datasets, ensure the following libraries are installed: